Athena (song): Release

 "Athena" was released as the first single from It's Hard, backed with "A Man Is a Man" in Britain and "It's Your Turn" in America.
-The single achieved moderate chart success, reaching number 28 on the US Billboard Hot 100, but received good airplay on album-oriented rock and later classic rock radio formats.
+The single achieved moderate chart success, reaching #3 on the US Billboard Mainstream Rock and number 28 on the US Billboard Hot 100, but received good airplay on album-oriented rock and later classic rock radio formats.

 "Athena" also reached number 40 on the UK Singles Chart, making it both the band's last UK and US top 40 single.
 The single also reached number five in Canada.

 Billboard described it as a "comparatively lilting love song set to a fast but fluid track" and said it was "one of the Who's most melodic and warmhearted" songs.

-In addition to appearing on It's Hard, "Athena" also was released on both The Ultimate Collection (2002) and the deluxe edition of The Who Hits 50!
+In addition to appearing on It's Hard, "Athena" also was released on both The Ultimate Collection (2002) [British edition, not the American edition], and the deluxe edition of The Who Hits 50!
 (2014) compilation albums.

 Live performances

 The Who only played "Athena" a total of ten times on the band's 1982 tour, and have not played the song again ever since.

-On October 30, 2017, at Ruth Eckerd Hall in Clearwater, Florida, Roger Daltrey performed "Athena" live for the first time in 35 years.
+On 30 October 2017, at Ruth Eckerd Hall in Clearwater, Florida, Roger Daltrey performed "Athena" live for the first time in 35 years.